Why Air Conditioners Can’t Keep Up in the 100-Degree Indianapolis Heat

 • Keep your blinds down during the day

-• Wait until it’s cooler outside to do laundry and the dishwasher
+• Wait until it’s cooler outside to do laundry and run the dishwasher

-• Consider grilling outside, to prevent the hot oven air from heating up your home
+• Consider grilling outside to prevent oven heat from warming your home

-• Set your thermostat higher, so your A/C gets a break
+• Set your thermostat higher to give your A/C a break

 • Cut back any shrubs around your A/C condenser

-• Spray down condenser with hose (cottonwood and other debris tends to collect over the summer)
+• Spray down condenser with a hose to remove debris